TIPs to install

 The moveable plate (with the boom) is designed to be offset from vertical.
-The boom is installed on the inside of the moveable plate to center the antenna weight over the mast and rotator as well as provide the down force to keep the plates together.
+The boom is installed on the inside of the moveable plate to provide the down force to keep the plates together.
 The offset varies between 6-12 degrees depending on your ubolt, boom size and the tiltplate model.
 When installing a tiltplate there are several ways you can insure your antenna will be level in the operational position.
 Here are 3 methods you can use.
 Method 3 was offered by one of our customers, Dave / K8DH.

 Your feedback on these instructions is welcome.